Coca: Species

 All four of the cultivated cocas were domesticated from Erythroxylum gracilipes in pre-Columbian times, with significant archaeological sites reaching from Colombia to northern Chile, including the Las Vegas Culture in Ecuador, the Huaca Prieta site in Peru, and the Nanchoc valley in Peru – where leaf fragments and slaked lime additives have been dated to over 8,000 years before present.

+Boliviana negra, also known as supercoca or la millionaria, is a form of coca that is resistant to glyphosate, a herbicide.
+The emergence of this variety has been attributed to the coca eradication campaign undertaken by the government of Colombia known as Plan Colombia, whereby the aerial spraying of glyphosate onto fields of coca plants led to the discovery of resistant individuals that were spread between coca farmers.
+There is no evidence of genetic modification similar to glyphosate-resistant soybean plants produced by Monsanto.

+Evolution

 An initial theory of the origin and evolution of the cocas by Plowman and Bohm suggested that Erythroxylum coca var. coca is ancestral, while Erythroxylum novogranatense var. truxillense is derived from it to be drought tolerant, and Erythroxylum novogranatense var. novogranatense was further derived from Erythroxylum novogranatense var. truxillense in a linear series.
 In addition, E. coca var. ipadu was separately derived from E. coca var. coca when plants were taken into the Amazon basin.

 Genetic evidence (Johnson et al. in 2005, Emche et al. in 2011, and Islam 2011) does not support this linear evolution.
 None of the four coca varieties are found in the wild, despite prior speculation by Plowman that wild populations of E. coca var. coca occur in the Huánuco and San Martín provinces of Peru.
 Recent phylogenetic evidence shows the closest wild relatives of the coca crops are Erythroxylum gracilipes and Erythroxylum cataractarum, and dense sampling of these species along with the coca crops from throughout their geographic ranges supports independent origins of domestication of Erythroxylum novogranatense and Erythroxylum coca from ancestor Erythroxylum gracilipes.
 It is possible that Amazonian coca was produced by yet a third independent domestication event from Erythroxylum gracilipes.

 Thus, different early-Holocene peoples in different areas of South America independently transformed Erythroxylum gracilipes plants into quotidian stimulant and medicinal crops now collectively called coca.

-Herbicide-resistant varieties

-Also known as supercoca or la millionaria, Boliviana negra is a relatively new form of coca that is resistant to a herbicide called glyphosate.
-Glyphosate is a key ingredient in the multibillion-dollar aerial coca eradication campaign undertaken by the government of Colombia with U.S. financial and military backing known as Plan Colombia.

-The herbicide resistance of this strain has at least two possible explanations: that a "peer-to-peer" network of coca farmers used selective breeding to enhance this trait through tireless effort, or the plant was genetically modified in a laboratory.
-In 1996, a patented glyphosate-resistant soybean was marketed by Monsanto Company, suggesting that it would be possible to genetically modify coca in an analogous manner.
-Spraying Boliviana negra with glyphosate would serve to strengthen its growth by eliminating the non-resistant weeds surrounding it.
-Joshua Davis, in the Wired article cited below, found no evidence of CP4 EPSPS, a protein produced by the glyphosate-resistant soybean, suggesting Bolivana negra was either created in a lab by a different technique or bred in the field.